iff-gsc/LADAC/README.md

 The environment library contains modules to compute environmental parameters such as wind, atmospheric parameters and ground forces.
 - [**Equations of motion**](equations_of_motion)
-The equations of motion library contains multiple implementations of rigid-body equations of motion.
+The equations of motion library contains multiple implementations of rigid-body and flexible-body equations of motion.
 - [**Flight parameters**](flight_parameters)
 The flight parameters library allows the computation of flight parameters such as aerodynamic angles, flight path angles or time-derivatives of Euler angles.